shimondoodkin/whisper-keyboard/README.md

 ## Configuration

-Configure the app through environment variables (put them in `.env`, your shell profile, or the system environment):
+Configure the app through environment variables (put them in `.env`, your shell profile, or the system environment) **or** via the persistent settings file stored at `~/.wkey.json`.
+The tray application’s Settings dialog edits this file; whenever it exists, wkey prints the full path that is being loaded.
+If the file is empty, wkey falls back to the current environment variables rather than overwriting them.

 - `GROQ_API_KEY` or `OPENAI_API_KEY`: provide at least one.
 If both exist, Groq is preferred unless you set `WHISPER_BACKEND`.
 - `WHISPER_BACKEND` (optional): choose `groq`, `openai`, or any backend implemented in `wkey.whisper`.